longhorn/longhorn/enhancements/20220420-longhorn-snapshot-crd.md

 How do we address scalability issue?
 1. Controller workqueue
     1. Disable resync period for snapshot informer
-    1. Enque snapshot only when:
+    1. Enqueue snapshot only when:
         1. There is a change in snapshot CR
         1. There is a change in `engine.Status.CurrentState` (volume attach/detach event), `engine.Status.PurgeStatus` (for snapshot deletion event), `engine.Status.Snapshots` (for snapshot creation/update event)
 1. This enhancement proposal doesn't make additional call to engine process comparing to the existing design.